Qumulo/docs/administrator-guide/snapshots/managing-snapshots.md

 varSaved: 1.
 Click **Cluster > Saved Snapshots**.
 var433Only: In Qumulo Core version 4.3.3 (and higher),
 ---

+For more information, see [Managing Security Keys in the Qumulo File System Key Store](../protecting-data/managing-security-keys.html).

 ## Managing Snapshots by Using the Web UI
 This section explains how to create on-demand snapshots and snapshot policies, view and search for existing snapshots, and delete snapshots by using the Web UI.